 Common Spider Bite Symptoms

-Common spider bite symptoms may include small, itchy, and sometimes red, irritated skin that will clear up in a few days.
-However there are two specific spiders in the United States – the brown recluse and the black widow – that can cause serious ailments, and even be deadly.
-It is important to be able to identify these spider bites in order seek proper treatment.
+There are two specific spiders in the United States – the brown recluse and the black widow – that can cause serious and even fatal illnesses.
+It is important to be able to identify these spider bites in order to seek proper treatment.

 Brown Recluse Spider Bite Symptoms

-The initial bite is usually painless but within eight hours you may notice:
+The initial bite is usually painless but within 8 hours you may notice:

 Brown recluse spider bite symptoms may include: